James Grant (British Army officer, born 1720)

-James Grant, Laird of Ballindalloch (1720–1806) was a British Army officer who served as a major general during the American War of Independence.
-He served as Governor of East Florida from 1763 to 1771, and between 1773 and 1802 he had seats in the House of Commons.
+Major-General James Grant, 4th of Ballindalloch (1720 – 13 April 1806) was a British Army officer, colonial administrator and politician who served in the War of the Austrian Succession, French and Indian War and American War of Independence.
+He served as the governor of East Florida from 1763 to 1771, and between 1773 and 1802 sat in the British House of Commons.

 Early career

 Grant was born on the family estate of Ballindalloch in Banffshire in the Northeast of Scotland.
 He began his military career by purchasing a commission as captain in the Royal Scots on 24 October 1744.
 The regiment was shipped to the Continent and Grant fought with them in the Battle of Fontenoy during the War of the Austrian Succession.

 French and Indian War

 By 1757, Grant was a major of the 77th Regiment of Foot (Montgomerie's Highlanders), fighting in the French and Indian War in the British Thirteen Colonies.
 In 1758, he led part of the regiment in an expedition led by General John Forbes.
 On this expedition, he became acquainted with others who would also play larger parts in the American Revolutionary War: George Washington, Francis Marion, and Hugh Mercer, among others.
 He also gained a contempt for the colonial or militia troops that would colour his later views.

 In September, Grant was assigned to lead an advance party of around 800 men to determine the French strength at Fort Duquesne (the future site of Pittsburgh).
 The force was made up mainly of militia, but he took along a number of officers from the regulars since he had little respect for the colonial troops.
 He decided to split his force, hoping to encourage a French attack that he could surprise and overwhelm.
 Having no wilderness experience, he was ambushed himself by Indians and French on 14 September 1758.
 At this engagement, the Battle of Fort Duquesne, the British force was repelled with 342 men killed, wounded or captured.
 The prisoners consisted of Major Grant and 18 of his men.
 He was paroled soon after and tried to blame his defeat on the failure of the colonial militia to follow orders.

 In 1761, Grant commanded an expedition against the Cherokee during the Anglo-Cherokee War.

 After being briefly stationed at Fort Ticonderoga, his regiment was moved to the Caribbean Theatre of the Seven Years' War.
 They fought at the Siege of Havana, held by Spanish forces in Cuba, which ended in the surrender of the city to the British.
 When the war was over, the regiment was disbanded in America in 1763.